saylesss88/nix-book/src/nix/hardening_networking.md

 #### Firefox

-My understanding here is evolving, Firefox on Linux may be very privacy friendly but is not necessarily a secure browser.
+My understanding here is evolving, Firefox on Linux may be very privacy friendly after some tweaks, but is not necessarily a secure browser.

 Firefox's defaults are not privacy respecting or secure but allows a high level of customization to make it so.
 Firefox will be patched with security fixes